heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/PRESENTATION.md

 - **PDF format**.
 You can download it from GitHub and read it on your computer or print it.
 - **Web format**.
-You can read it on GitHub or on the course website (only the slides are available on the web).
+You can read it on GitHub or on the course website (only the presentations are available on the web).

 These formats are generated from the same source files.
 There are no differences between them.
 Use the one you prefer!